Michigan Animal Shelter License Details & FAQ

 Is there anything I can do to speed the issuance of my license?

 You can help speed the processing of your application by being sure your application is complete and includes the correct fee; by thoroughly reviewing the laws, regulations, and other documents; and by making sure your facility is constructed and ready for inspection.

 Each year you must submit a copy of the past year's shelter statistics for your shelter.
 This is report is called the Michigan Annual Shelter Activity Report.
 This report must include the number of dogs, cats and ferrets 6 months of age and older, as well as the number under 6 months that were received, returned to owners, transferred (to another registered shelter, law enforcement agency, or service animal group), adopted, euthanized, or sold (to research) over the past calendar year.
 The report must also include the number of adopted dogs, cats, and ferrets that were adopted out intact and the number of adopted dogs, cats, and ferrets that were adopted out altered over the past calendar year.
 This report must be received by the department no later than March 31 of the year following the year for which the statistics were compiled.
 You may report via your own form, a form supplied by the Department, or electronically via the internet.
 You will receive a mailing each year, typically in the beginning of January, reminding you of the need to submit this information as well as a copy of the Department's reporting form and information to report electronically.

-Each of the documents below contain individual Animal Shelter reports sorted by county.
-For hints on searching the document, use the question mark in the top right corner of the report.
+Each of the documents below contain individual Animal Shelter reports sorted alphabetically by facility name.

 What should I do if there are changes in veterinarian or in company ownership, name, or address?